th3nu11/liquibase-demo/README.md

 liquibase --changelog-file=./changelog/001-example1.changelog.xml update
 ```

-### Rollaback
+### Rollback
-Now we want to rollback the last change.
+Now we want to roll back the last change.
 Since we used the xml format, liquibase is able to rollback the change.

 ```
 liquibase --changelog-file=./changelog/001-example1.changelog.xml rollbackCount 1